sandstorm-org/sandstorm-website/_posts/2023-11-14-osm-on-sandstorm.md

 authorUrl: https://github.com/orblivion
 ---

 *Hi, my name is [Dan](https://danielkrol.com).
-This is my first time posting on the Sandstorm blog.
-I learned about Sandstorm almost a decade ago while I was looking into easy self-hosting solutions.
-I was interested in resiliency and independence.
-I thought it would be really cool to run Sandstorm "off the grid", ideally on a mesh network.
-Sandstorm has a lot of easy-to-install tools, but an independent network still needs the world's knowledge.
-I wanted to bring easy hosting of Wikipedia and other open data websites to Sandstorm, so I packaged an application called [Kiwix](https://apps.sandstorm.io/app/5uh349d0kky2zp5whrh2znahn27gwha876xze3864n0fu9e5220h) (which is an awesome project [in its own right](https://kiwix.org)).*
+This is my first time posting on the Sandstorm blog, but I got involved with Sandstorm almost a decade ago.
+I imagined a day when open data would be easily deployed via Sandstorm onto a mesh network (a lofty goal, I know), so I [created a package](https://apps.sandstorm.io/app/5uh349d0kky2zp5whrh2znahn27gwha876xze3864n0fu9e5220h) for an existing application called [Kiwix](https://kiwix.org) for easy hosting of sites like Wikipedia.*

-*As I was wrapping up with that, I decided that some day I would do the same for [OpenStreetMap](https://openstreetmap.org), though unlike with Kiwix I decided that I needed to create a new application.
-Years later, I finally got around to it.*
+*With this vision in mind, today I'm announcing the result of a more ambitious effort.*

 Introducing Desert Atlas
 ------------------------

-Sandstorm, meet OpenStreetMap.
+Sandstorm, meet [OpenStreetMap](https://openstreetmap.org).
 OpenStreetMap, meet Sandstorm.

 [Desert Atlas](https://apps.sandstorm.io/app/e5eaqnrqfrhgax1awtgw9uqayg42kcen2gkpynjs3j5mww7w3rp0) is the world map for Sandstorm.
 With Desert Atlas, you can privately collaborate with friends to search for destinations and save them as bookmarks for use on the go.